 When it comes to making your own cards, there are plenty of different techniques you can try out.
 Some are more complex and may require a bit of practice – as well as some specialist equipment – but others are very simple and require minimal tools.

-You may find you want to begin trying out some simpler card-making techniques before moving onto the more technical styles.
+You may find you want to begin trying out some simpler card-making techniques before moving on to the more technical styles.
 But, if you’re feeling confident and want to tackle some more ambitious card-making techniques first, there’s no reason why you can’t.
-The beauty of card-making is that there are no rules – though do bear in mind that, as with most things, the more practice you put in, the more stylish and professional your cards will look.
+The beauty of card-making is that there are no rules – though do bear in mind that, as with most things, the more practise you put in, the more stylish and professional your cards will look.

 To get some ideas for how your stamping designs could look, check out these stamping card designs on Pinterest – and to find out more about how to use stamping in your designs, you might want to have a watch of the video below.

 Masking is the next step up from stamping.
 It’s the process of placing one stamped image behind another and building up layers of images, using paper cut-outs to cover up the parts you want to leave as they are.
 By doing this, you’re creating a montage of stamped images.

 To find out more about masking techniques, you might want to read this article by Card Making Circle or this tutorial by Split Coast Stampers.
 Alternatively, check out some beautiful masking card designs on Pinterest, or watch the video below to see some masking card making in action.

 This technique is simply about building up an image using different layers.
 When each layer is slightly bigger than the last, you’re adding a three-dimensional look to your cards.
 You can even use foam pads to create more difference between your layers and achieve a more dramatic look.

 To find out more about the best ways to use layers in your cards, you might want to read this article by Simply Simple Stamping – and to see some different ways you can layer up your cards, have a look at these images on Pinterest.